chobolife/study_english/englishstudy101.com/1_Absolute_Beginner/01_Level_1_American_English/12_Asking_"What_did_you_do_on_the_weekend?".md

 > I like going to bars with my friends.\
 > I like going clubbing with my friends.\
 > I like hanging out with my friends.\
-> I don't really drinking/clubbing, so I just like [whatever you like doing instead].
+> I don't really like drinking/clubbing, so I just like [whatever you like doing instead].

 A handy way to turn the question back on the person asking is just to say:
 > How about you?